circle-chat/cc-be/README.md

 ### Python / Flask
 The decision to use the Flask framework for Python came from the challenge of learning new language in a set amount of time.
 Flask and its many libraries are very well documented which allowed for rapid development on the backend.
 Flask and Pytest also work seamlessly together which enable near 100% test coverage.

+### MongoDB Atlas
+MongoDB was used for this application due its ease in fast and agile development when working with none relational data.
+MongoDB is a document style NoSQL database which makes indexing, searching, and calling data very quick from both frontend and backend.

 ### Circle CI
 Circle CI is a very user friendly Continuous Intergration platform that uses a simple config file and is able to connect with github to make sure each Pull Request is tested prior to merging with the Production Branch